-1. Type and Level: Input, Key
+Type and Level: Input, Key

-- 2. Rationale, Relevance, Reliability: Recognition that Louisiana's minority participation remains under-represented in postsecondary education and that for Louisiana to move forward, all citizens, including the minority populace, must be prepared to participate in this country's economy. - 3.
-Use: A sound legal education program remains committed to the premise that a diverse legal representation is advantageous for the students, the institution, the system, and the state.
-The objective of increasing the number of minorities in legal education can cause many decisions to change on campus, from recruitment strategies to student services, from hiring strategies to course offerings. - 4.
-Clarity: Bar passage refers to the number of SULC graduates who pass a state bar examination within two years of their graduation date. - 5.
-Data Source, Collection and Reporting: Data will be retrieved from the Louisiana Supreme Court Committee on Bar Admissions, the National Conference of Bar Examiners, and the American Bar Association. - 6.
-Calculation Methodology: The number of Southern University Law Center graduates who take and pass a state bar examination within two years of their graduation date. - 7.
-Scope: The indicator is the aggregate of Southern University Law Center graduates who take and pass a state bar examination within two years of their graduation date.
+Recognition that Louisiana's minority participation remains under-represented in postsecondary education and that for Louisiana to move forward, all citizens, including the minority populace, must be prepared to participate in this country's economy

+A sound legal education program remains committed to the premise that a diverse legal representation is advantageous for the students, the institution, the system, and the state.
+The objective of increasing the number of minorities in legal education can cause many decisions to change on campus, from recruitment strategies to student services, from hiring strategies to course offerings.

+Bar passage refers to the number of SULC graduates who pass a state bar examination within two years of their graduation date.

+Data will be retrieved from the Louisiana Supreme Court Committee on Bar Admissions, the National Conference of Bar Examiners, and the American Bar Association.

+The number of Southern University Law Center graduates who take and pass a state bar examination within two years of their graduation date.

+The indicator is the aggregate of Southern University Law Center graduates who take and pass a state bar examination within two years of their graduation date.

+Caveats?
+Limitations or weaknesses?
+Does the source of the data have a bias or agenda?
+No real weaknesses.

-- 8. Caveats: No real weaknesses. - 9.
-Accuracy, Maintenance, Support: Data will be gathered annually, in the fall.
+Data will be gathered annually, in the fall.
 The indicator will be reported at the end of the fourth quarter.
-This will allow time for collection, aggregation, and editing of the data.
-The change will be measured from the baseline year to the year being examined. - 10.
-Responsible Person: The Associate Vice Chancellor of Academic Support, Counseling and Bar Preparation and is responsible for data collection, analysis and quality is the Director of Bar Preparation.
-The Law Center staff person who is responsible for data collection, analysis and quality is:
+This will allow time for the collection, aggregation, and editing of the data.
+The change will be measured from the baseline year to the year being examined.

+Responsible Person: The Associate Vice Chancellor of Academic Support, Counseling and Bar Preparation, who is responsible for data collection, analysis, and quality, is the Director of Bar Preparation.
+The Law Center staff person who is responsible for data collection, analysis, and quality is: